Glycolic Acid Anti-Wrinkle Face Cream

 - The eyelid folds are sensitive.
 Of course, do not get glycolic acid in your eyes.
 This means do not apply it so close to the eyes that it melts into the eyes as the product warms to skin temperature.

-- Sometimes glycolic acid products may sting if you use them after exfoliating with a scrub or rough shower cloth or sponge.
-If this happens, then apply glycolic acid products on days that you don’t physically exfoliate when washing.
-Instead apply a non-glycolic acid product after exfoliating and use your glycolic acid product when you don’t exfoliate
+- Sometimes glycolic acid products may sting if you use them after exfoliating with a facial scrub or exfoliating sponge, or if you have freshly shaved your skin.
+If this happens, then apply glycolic acid products on days that you don’t physically exfoliate when washing or at a time when you have not just shaved your skin.
+Instead apply a non-glycolic acid product after exfoliating or shaving and use your glycolic acid product when you don’t exfoliate or shave.

 - Irritated skin can develop permanent darkening in response to sunlight.
 Do not expose irritated skin to the sun until the skin has returned to normal.